camunda/camunda-bpm-examples/spring-boot-starter/example-twitter/README.md

 # Tweet directly from the Tasklist - Spring Boot packaged

-This example demonstrates how you can use BPM process and Tweeter API to build simple Twitter client.
+This example demonstrates how you can use a BPMN process and the Tweeter API to build a simple Twitter client.
 It uses `camunda-bpm-spring-boot-starter-webapp` and thus embed Tomcat as a web container.

 The example contains: